DelayKit

 - Schedule, debounce, throttle.
 All per entity, all cancellable.
 Not just “run this at time X.” Debounce a burst of edits into one reindex.
 Throttle notifications to one per hour per user.
 Cancel any of it if it’s no longer needed.

 - Jobs survive restarts and deploys.
-Postgres-backed, not memory.
+Durable in Postgres or SQLite, not in memory.
 Crash, redeploy, scale.
 They’re still there.

 - No duplicate pending jobs.
-Same handler + key won’t queue twice.
+Same handler and key won’t queue twice.
 Safe to call from any request handler.

 - Retries built in.
 Handlers retry on failure with configurable backoff.
-No extra wiring.
+Stalled jobs from crashed processes recover automatically.